aritram1/software-blogs/multithreading.md

 > Async-3 Approach: Using a list of threads allows you to control the execution order.
 Threads are started first and then joined in sequence, combining parallelism and order.

-Summary
+# Summary
-Understanding threading in a multithreading language is crucial for optimizing performance.
 The synchronous approach is simple but may not be efficient for time-consuming tasks.
 Asynchronous approaches provide parallelism but require careful coordination to avoid issues.

-1/2
+We will look into how to port this approaches to `go`

-## Next : Concurrency and Parallelism and Javascript.
+### _Next writeup : Concurrency and Parallelism and Javascript._